William H. Macy

-William Hall Macy Jr. (born March 13, 1950) is an American actor.
-His film career has been built on appearances in small, independent films, though he has also appeared in mainstream films.
-Some of his best known starring roles include those in Fargo (1996), Air Force One (1997), Boogie Nights (1997), Magnolia (1999), Jurassic Park III (2001), Seabiscuit (2003), Thank You for Smoking (2005), and The Lincoln Lawyer (2011).
-Macy has won two Emmy Awards and four Screen Actors Guild Awards, while his performance in Fargo earned a nomination for the Academy Award for Best Supporting Actor.
-From 2011 to 2021, he played Frank Gallagher, a main character in Shameless, the Showtime adaptation of the British television series.
-Macy has been married to Felicity Huffman since 1997.
+William Hall Macy Jr. (born March 13, 1950) is an American actor and filmmaker.
+He is a two-time Emmy Award and four-time Screen Actors Guild Award winner, and has been nominated for an Academy Award, a Drama Critics' Circle Award, and five Golden Globe Awards.

+Macy rose to prominence for his collaborations with playwright David Mamet, before building a film career on appearances in small, independent films, earning two Independent Spirit Award nominations.
+His first major role in a mainstream film was Jerry Lundegaard in Fargo (1996).
+For his performance in Fargo, Macy received critical acclaim and a nomination for the Academy Award for Best Supporting Actor.

+Macy's subsequent mainstream film roles include Boogie Nights (1997), Air Force One (1997), Magnolia (1999), Mystery Men (1999), Jurassic Park III (2001), Bobby (2006), Thank You For Smoking (2005), Room (2015), and Kingdom of the Planet of the Apes (2024).
+From 2011 to 2021, he starred as Frank Gallagher on the television series Shameless.
+He played Dr. David Morgenstern on ER (1994–2009).

 Early life

-Macy was born in Miami, Florida, and grew up in Georgia and Maryland.
-His father, William Hall Macy Sr. (1922–2007), was awarded the Distinguished Flying Cross and an Air Medal for flying a B-17 Flying Fortress bomber in World War II; he later ran a construction company in Atlanta, Georgia, and worked for Dun & Bradstreet before taking over a Cumberland, Maryland-based insurance agency when Macy was nine years old.
-His mother, Lois (née Overstreet; 1920–2001), was a war widow who met Macy's father after her first husband died in 1943; Macy has described her as a "Southern belle".
+Macy was born on March 13, 1950 in Miami, Florida, and grew up in Georgia and Maryland.
+His father, William Hall Macy Sr. (1922–2007), was awarded the Distinguished Flying Cross and an Air Medal for flying a B-17 Flying Fortress bomber in World War II; he later ran a construction company in Atlanta, Georgia, and worked for Dun & Bradstreet before taking over a Cumberland, Maryland–based insurance agency when Macy was nine years old.
+Macy's mother, Lois (née Overstreet; 1920–2001), was a war widow who met Macy's father after her first husband died in 1943.
+Macy has described her as a "Southern belle".

-Macy graduated from Allegany High School in Cumberland, Maryland, in 1968, and went on to Bethany College in West Virginia, where he studied veterinary medicine.
+Macy graduated from Allegany High School in Cumberland, Maryland, in 1968.
+He attended Bethany College in West Virginia, where he studied veterinary medicine.
 A "wretched student" by his own admission, he transferred to Goddard College in rural Vermont, where he studied under playwright David Mamet, and graduated in 1972.
 He studied theater at HB Studio in New York City.